python/typing_extensions/doc/index.rst

       TypeVarTuples now have a ``has_default()`` method, for compatibility with :py:class:`typing.TypeVarTuple` on Python 3.13+.

+   .. versionchanged:: 4.12.0

+      It is now disallowed to use a `TypeVar` with a default value after a `TypeVarTuple` in a type parameter list.
+This matches the CPython implementation of PEP 696 on Python 3.13+.

 .. data:: Unpack

    See :py:data:`typing.Unpack` and :pep:`646`.
 In ``typing`` since 3.11.